 Firewall your Yammer network Separately, you can use a logical firewall to prevent users from creating or joining external groups in Yammer networks, such as partner or customer organizations, hosted in that other Yammer network.
 However, we highly discourage restricting messaging in this manner because it will cause users to seem difficult to reach and collaborate with, with the Yammer equivalent of having an email bounce, and it will limit engagement within Yammer.

-If you don't want to use exchange transport rules to block users and want to opt out using one of these methods, you will need to Contact support.
+If you don't want to use exchange transport rules to block users and want to opt out using one of these methods, you need to Contact support.

 Q: If I decide to use a firewall to prevent external groups, what functionality will my network not receive?